-The Fund's investment objectives are to generate some income while providing capital growth over the long-term primarily by investing directly or indirectly in fixed income and equity securities.
-To achieve its objectives, the Fund' will invest in underlying mutual funds, which may be managed by NEI Investments.
+The Fund's investment objectives are to provide long-term capital growth and generate some income primarily by investing directly or indirectly in equity securities and, to a lesser extent, fixed income securities.
+To achieve its objectives, the Fund will invest in underlying mutual funds, which may be managed by NEI Investments.